Nettle Root Tincture – A Potent Tonic for Prostate and Hormone Health*

 Nettle (Urtica dioica) has long had a reputation for being a great herb for all kinds of issues.
 While the leaves and seeds are also used, it is the root that is most well known for promoting male health.*

 Nettle Root Tincture for Prostate Health*

-Nettle root is first and foremost known for its amazing ability to help restore prostate health.*
+Nettle root is first and foremost known for its amazing ability to promote Healthy Prostate Function.*

 Considering that men over 50 years of age have a 50% chance of having BPH, and men over 80 have a 90% chance, nettle root is a much needed ally in our modern day life.

-Very often nettle root can help restore proper functioning, while having far less side effects than the drugs, like finasteride, typically handed out for this condition.*
+Very often nettle root can help restore proper functioning, while having far less side effects than the drugs typically handed out for this condition.*

 There are at least four other double-blind clinical trials which confirm this efficacy.* [2-6]